casper-network/ceps/text/0007-gas-price-adjustment.md

 ### Transaction Variables

-- `GAS_SPENT`: The total gas spent by a given transaction.
+- `GAS_USED`: The total gas used by a given transaction.

 ### Adjustment Process